Purdue-ECE-32300/lab_book/source/lab_05.md

    This host model samples the selected signals in the target code {file}`L_vs_pos_tgt.slx` and displays the measured values in numerical display blocks.
 Using both hands, rotate the motor rotor slowly and smoothly.
+Choose and record the direction of rotation (either CW or CCW) when looking from the motor toward the torque transducer.
 As the rotor rotates, the computer calculates a new value of inductance for each rotor position and updates the digital displays in the host model.
 After rotating the rotor through one complete revolution, stop the host simulation.
 In the MATLAB command window, type `plot(position, inductance)` to verify that the position and inductance data have been written to the MATLAB workspace.
 Use the following MATLAB command to save the inductance-versus-position data:
    ```matlab
    stepind ('la.mat', position, inductance)
    ```